-- Puri – I have made 2 types of puri’s.
-Sada Puri made using Whole wheat flour and Masala Puri made with whole wheat flour and few spices.
+- Puri – I have made 2 types of puris.
+Sada Puri is made using Whole wheat flour and Masala Puri is made with whole wheat flour and a few spices.
 I checked recipes online and a quick word from Mayuri Ji to confirm that Gujarati Masala Puri does not have gram flour.
 So I modified my Misi/Masala puri to make this Gujarati Masala Puri no gram flour is used.

 - Aamras / Keri no Ras – Keri no Ras or Aaamras is a sweet made using mango pulp.
 Mayuri Ji from Mayuri Jikoni, told me that, Gujarati Keri no ras has salt, sonth (ginger powder), and ghee in it.
 However, I was not sure if I would enjoy it with ghee.
 So I skipped ghee but added sonth and salt.

 - Homemade Aloo Papad – I generally get this from my mom, but in this lockdown, I tried this at my place.
 They came out yummy and delicious.
 (This is not typical Gujarati papad)

 - Steamed White Rice – Simple Steamed White Rice nothing fancy here.

 - Salt, Tomato, and Chutney